Himera19/book_reminder/README.md

 1. Run ```flutter gen-l10n``` for initialize localizations.
 2. Run ```flutter run``` for run app.

-## Usage
-1. **API Access**: The app initially fetches book information from an API.
-2. **Local Storage**: Fetched books are saved to Hive boxes, allowing offline access.
-3. **Book Details**: Basic information of the selected book is displayed, and the user can add the book to their favorites.
-4. **Favorites**: Users can view their favorite books locally.
-5. **Reminders**: Daily reminders can be set, and they are saved locally.
-6. **Theme and Language Selection**: Users can choose their preferred theme and language.
-7. **Filtering**: Users can search for the book they are looking for.

----

 ## License
 This project is licensed under the MIT License.